bbolli/tumblr-utils/README.md

 Option `--tag-index` creates a tag index for each tag used in the posts.
 It can be reached through the "Tag index" link in the main index.

 If you want to use a custom CSS file, call it `custom.css`, put it in the backup folder and do a complete backup.
-Without a custom CSS file, `tumblr_backup` saves a default style sheet in `backup.css`.
+Without a custom CSS file, tumblr-backup saves a default style sheet in `backup.css`.
 The blog's style sheet itself is always saved in `theme/style.css`.

 It you want to override just a few default styles, create the file `override.css` in the backup folder.
 This file is included automatically by the